AshokThangavel/iris-fastjsonschema/README.md

 # iris-fastjsonschema
 iris‑fastjsonschema is a lightweight, high-performance JSON Schema validation toolkit.
 It combines the simplicity and speed of fastjsonschema with additional support for “iris”-style schema definitions

+FastJsonSchema generates native ObjectScript code from the JSON Schemas and compiles it directly

 The `fastjsonschema` library is designed to support **[JSON Schema Draft-07](https://json-schema.org/draft-07/schema)**.
 For more information, see the official specification.

 ### Usage